JS-goose/cat-clicker/README.md

 * On load, the image displayed is a placeholder and will not count clicks
 * Choose a cat from the left menu
 * Click on the photo of your selected cat to incriment your count
-* Count is reset upon selecting another cat (for now)
+* Count is not reset upon selecting another cat

 # Required Dependencies
 * There are no required dependencies.